 As you can see, there’s more caffeine in a serving of regular coffee than in a serving of espresso.
 However, if you were to drink 240 milliliters of espresso, which is the size of a standard cup of coffee, you’d be consuming 520 milligrams of caffeine, which the same caffeine content as 5½ cups of regular coffee.

 Espresso has more caffeine by volume, but not by serving.
-Additionally, the actual taste of a shot of espresso is generally more bitter than a regular cup of coffee, which contributes to the prevailing notion that espresso is stronger than coffee.
+Additionally, the actual taste of a shot of espresso is generally more bitter (especially if roasted dark) than a regular cup of coffee, which contributes to the prevailing notion that espresso is stronger than coffee.

-Although there are definitely many variations of espresso drinks that involve adding ice, milk, cream, sugar, or flavored syrups, espresso at its most basic is supposed to be drunk black and piping hot.
+Although there are definitely many variations of espresso drinks that involve adding ice, milk, cream, sugar, or flavored syrups, espresso at its most basic is supposed to be drunk black and at the proper temperature.

 Espresso and Crema